Seekkuge Prasanna

-Seekkuge Prasanna (සීක්කුගේ ප්රසන්න; born 27 June 1985) is a professional Sri Lankan cricketer, who plays for limited over cricket.
+Seekkuge Prasanna (සීක්කුගේ ප්රසන්න; born 27 June 1985) is a former Sri Lankan cricketer, who played limited overs cricket.
 He is a warrant officer in the Sri Lankan Army.
 Prasanna is known for aggressive batting at the late overs in ODIs, and a useful leg-spinner, probably the best found after former Sri Lanka leg-spinner Upul Chandana.
+Prasanna was a member of the Sri Lankan team that won the 2014 ICC World Twenty20.

 Domestic and T20 career

 In March 2019, he was named in Colombo's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.

 In April 2021, he was signed by Lahore Qalandars to play in the rescheduled matches in the 2021 Pakistan Super League.
 In August 2021, he was named in the SLC Reds team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.